emmellsoft/RPi.SenseHat/README.md

 # RPi.SenseHat
 A complete Windows IoT class library for the Raspberry Pi "Sense HAT" (C#)

-The solution contains the following projects:
+The solution contains the following projects:</br>
+*) Rpi.SenseHat</br>
-*) Rpi.SenseHat
+*) RPi.SenseHat.Demo.Core</br>
-*) RPi.SenseHat.Demo
+*) RPi.SenseHat.Demo.UWP</br>
-*) RPi.SenseHat.Tools
+*) RPi.SenseHat.Tools</br>
-*) RT.IoT.Sensors
+*) RTIMULibCS</br>

 The Rpi.SenseHat is the main library.
 It contains a nice API to the Raspberry Sense HAT in C#.
-The Rpi.SenseHat is dependent on the RT.IoT.Sensors project, which is a library for managing the sensor readings from the Sense HAT.
+The Rpi.SenseHat is dependent on the RTIMULibCS project, which is a library for managing the sensor readings from the Sense HAT.
 That project is currently a copy of another github repository until no NuGet of it is available.

-The RPi.SenseHat.Demo project is an application that you can run on the Raspberry Pi 2.
+The RPi.SenseHat.Demo.* projects are applications that you can run on the Raspberry Pi.
 It doesn't utilize the regular UI, so there is no need to connect it to a monitor using the HDMI port.
 The application comes with a number of demos.
 You must choose what demo to run by modifying the code in the "DemoSelector" class.
 It should be fairly obvious what to do there. :-)